Surveys are great, if they make them concise and to the point.

-A valid fear is that a freebie may detract from the quality of responses, but a few studies show that this isn’t likely to be the case.
-Last but not least, in order to ensure that you don’t lose your shirt, be sure to make incentives something you can financially handle, such as an extended trial of your software for a period of time.
+A valid fear is that a freebie may detract from the quality of responses, but a few studies show that this isn't likely to be the case.
+Make incentives something you can financially handle, such as an extended trial of your software for a period of time.

 Ways of Surveying